-The Chairman is responsible for leadership of the board and ensuring its effectiveness on all aspects of its role.
-He oversees the proper operation of the Board, is a member of the Board's Audit, Risk, Supervisory Remuneration and Nomination Committees and attends Management Committees at his discretion.
-He is co-responsible (together with the CEO) for Eurobank towards Bank of Greece.
+The Chairman is responsible for leadership of the board ensuring its effectiveness on all aspects of its role, overseeing its proper operation.

+The Chairman should always be a non-executive director and should not serve as Chairman of either the Risk or Audit Committees.

+The Chairman is a member of the Board's Nomination Committee and attends Management Committees at his discretion.